Agilix Solutions | Products & Services

 IP Gateway Configuration

-The IP gateway is the device that has the address allowing communication outside the process.
-You can easily think of it as the door into the room.
-We only define the IP gateway on devices that require external process communication, like an HMI, PLC, or an internal server to the process that needs to share data outside the process, or if a new recipe needs to be downloaded into the process.
-The gateway determines which devices are allowed to communicate outside the process and facilitates that communication.
-A properly configured IP gateway ensures that only approved data is getting into or out of your industrial network and only approved devices are communicating outside the network.
-The IP Gateway becomes the ideal place for an industrial firewall if a process needs to be secured.
+The IP gateway assigns the address that enables communication outside the process.
+It functions like a door to the room.
+You only define the IP gateway on devices that need external communication.
+This includes devices like an HMI, PLC, or internal server that shares data or downloads new recipes.
+The gateway controls which devices communicate externally and facilitates that communication.
+A properly configured IP gateway ensures only approved data enters or exits your industrial network.
+It also ensures that only authorized devices communicate outside the network.
+The IP gateway is the ideal location for an industrial firewall to secure a process.

 Agilix is Your Partner in Industrial Network Design